ibrado/jekyll-paginate-content/README.md

 {% else %}
   {% assign share_url = page.url %}
 {% endif %}
 ```

 ## Pagination trails

-<a name="trails"></a>You use `paginator.page_trail` to create a pager that will allow your readers to move from page to page.
+You use `paginator.page_trail` to create a pager that will allow your readers to move from page to page.
 It is set up as follows:

 ```yaml
 paginate_content: